cssandstuff/kuaka/content/pricing.md

 * Driver’s licence translation (NZTA format): $40
 * Family registration certificate – selective translation: $46 for up to three family members
 * Birth certificate – selective translation: $46
 * Full translations: Rates vary depending on the document, but are charged per Japanese character.
 Minimum charge applies.

 Minimum charge: With the exception of driver’s licence translations, all translations have a minimum charge of $46.

-The above rates are subject to change, so please [email](mailto:info@kuakatranslations.co.nz) for a quote.
+The above rates are subject to change, so please [email](mailto:info@kuakatranslations.co.nz) for a quote..